ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 as follows.
 It MUST start with a resource ID using the ResourceID type defined in [](#RFC7285), followed by the '.' separator (U+002E), followed by an EntityDomainType typed string.
 Hence, there can be as many entity domains as the number of ALTO information resources for each entity domain type.
+For example, if an ALTO server provides two network maps `net-map-1` and `net-map-2`, they can define two different `pid` domains identified by `net-map-1.pid` and `net-map-2.pid` respectively.

 Note that the '.' separator is not allowed in EntityDomainType and hence there is no ambiguity on whether an entity domain name refers to a global entity